Mary and Caleb Beery

 Tedd Tripp teaches 1) employ the rod at the first sign of defiance; 2) apply the rod with the diaper or drawers down so the child feels the sting on their bottom or thigh 3) best to apply the rod with the child over your lap so there is a physical connection between you and the child and 4) hug the child afterwards – if they are not accepting of the hug or their heart is not yet sweet, continue to use the rod until it is!

-Additionally, here is a short segment from a sermon preached by Frank Urquidez which, I believe, may shed some light into the Beery’s treatment of their foster baby.
+Additionally, here is a short segment from a sermon preached by Frank Urquidez which, I believe, may shed some light into the Beery’s treatment of the foster baby that was in their care.